How to Split Rent and Utilities Fairly Among Roommates

 - Another one works at home and consumes more electricity.

-- There is someone absent for the other half of the month.
+- Someone is temporarily unavailable for half of the month.

 And now, suddenly, “we’ll just split it evenly” doesn’t seem so fair.
-“This is one of the most commonly occurring reasons housemates get into fights, and it’s not because they’re trying to cheat others but because there’s no clear-cut way about how this can be done,” according to this guide, which provides a step-by-step procedure for dividing the cost of rent and utilities and how a split cost of rent and utilities application can solve all the confusion.
+“This is one of the most commonly occurring reasons roommates get into arguments, and it’s not because they’re trying to cheat others, but because there’s no clear-cut way to do this.

-The default mechanism, for most roommates, is to split the expenses equally.
-If the rent is $2,400 and there are three roommates, everybody pays $800.
-Easy.
+The default approach, for most roommates, is to split the expenses equally.
+If the rent is $2,400 and there are three roommates, everybody pays $800, easy.

-- One roommate has a master bedroom with a private bathroom.
+- One roommate has a master bedroom with a private bathroom, while others share a common bath.

-- One roommate works from home and keeps AC running all day.
+- One roommate works from home and keeps the AC running all day.

 - Utilities vary from month to month.